Monday’s ‘Days Of Our Lives’ Spoilers: Hope Stunned Over Lani & Rafe’s Close Relationship

-According to Hollywood Hiccups, Days of Our Lives viewers will watch as Hope Brady (Kristian Alfonso) is shocked to find out how close her husband, Rafe Hernandez (Galen Gering) has grown to fellow police officer Lani Price (Sal Stowers) in recent weeks.
+According to Hollywood Hiccups, Days of Our Lives viewers will watch as Hope Brady (Kristian Alfonso) is shocked to find out how close her husband, Rafe Hernandez (Galen Gering), has grown to fellow police officer Lani Price (Sal Stowers) in recent weeks.

 The two friends have seemingly bonded over Rafe’s new caretaker role for baby David.
 As many fans will remember, Jordan Ridgeway (Chrishell Hartley) has asked Rafe to take care of her baby son while she is getting her mental health in order and dealing with the legal repercussions of her actions, which included kidnapping Ciara Brady (Victoria Konefal) and baby Charlotte.

-Rafe agreed to take care of the baby although Hope was not happy about the news.
+Rafe agreed to take care of the baby, although Hope was not happy about the news.
 Hope and Rafe have been having a lot of problems in their marriage, and she feels like adding a baby to the mix would make things much worse.

 However, Lani has been all for Rafe keeping little David and raising him in Jordan’s absence.
 Not only has Lani been a shoulder for Rafe to lean on when it comes to his marriage issues and guardianship of David, but she’s also been there to take care of the baby boy when Rafe can’t be.